ucsb-cs8/w20/_lab/lab05.md

  The link is:  <https://www.surveygizmo.com/s3/5317570/Small-for-Big-CS4All-Phase-1>

 _Acknowledgments: Thanks to Ana Nika and Matthew Buoni for the initial version of this lab, and to Noah Stier and Jose Cuellar for adapting it for this assignment.
-Additional thanks to Abtin Bateni, Radha Kumaran, and Sherry Chen for modularizing the functions, and to Olivia Gillam for creating the test functions._
+Additional thanks to Abtin Bateni, Rakshith Gopalakrishna, Radha Kumaran, and Sherry Chen for modularizing the functions, and to Olivia Gillam for creating the test functions._